 Lag (pronounced “log”) is divided into two sides: East Lag and West Lag.
 East Lag is home to Naranja, Ujamaa and Meier Hall.
 Adelfa, Norcliffe and West Lagunita (the residence, not the region, which was previously divided into Eucalipto and Granada) make up West Lag.
 Residents enjoy common areas, courtyards, an outdoor trail that encircles nearby Lake Lagunita and a grassy field (Roble Field) across the street.
 Lagunita Court is conveniently located across Santa Teresa St. from Roble Gym and the Arrillaga Outdoor Education and Recreation Center (AOERC).

 The original house names are Spanish for different trees: Eucalipto (eucalyptus), Granada (pomegranate) and Naranja (orange); Adelfa is Spanish for oleander.
 Ujamaa is a Swahili name for “extended family” or “familyhood”, and consists of two houses originally called Olivo (olive) and Magnolia (magnolia).
-Ujamaa is home to our African-American theme program.
+Ujamaa is home to our African-American theme program, focusing on the histories, issues and cultures of the Black Diaspora.
+Learn more about this program here.
 Throughout the larger residence, each individual house develops their own distinct community.

 Two residences opened at Lagunita Court in Autumn 2016.